-See example P_10 and P_11 in the Graphical Mode Examples Guide.
+See example P_10 and P_11 .

 On the Precipitation Calculator you can set the pre-exisiting particle size distribution (PSD) parameters in the Show details section.
 The size distribution can be entered as a predefined distribution, by importing a file, or by manually entering information into a table.